 - Complete control over a business

-- Owner has power over sale or transfer of assets
+- Power over sale or transfer of assets

 - No need to wait on a decision from others

 An individual with a sole proprietorship can choose to have employees or not.
 An owner can have a looser structure with a handful of employees in a sole proprietorship.
 For instance, the owner can pay a higher wage instead of dealing with the complexities of health insurance.
 Bonuses and incentives are up to the discretion of the owner as well.

 Hiring employees can be beneficial to sole proprietors in many ways.
 For one thing, tax breaks may be available for job creators.
 A sole proprietor can employ their spouse without formally declaring them as an employee.
 It's also possible for a married couple to launch a sole proprietorship together.
 However, only one individual can assume the liability, not both parties.